Skip to main content

 UI

 Open /routines, click + New routine, pick a starter template, edit the DSL JSON, click Test & Save.
 Test_run runs against the execution tier; on pass the routine is persisted with authored_via=user_api and the JWT user as author.
-An existing routine’s DSL is also fully editable in-place from its detail page’s Editor / JSON tab (CodeMirror, format + revert + copy) — see the note below on how that path’s Save differs from Test & Save.
+An existing routine’s DSL is also fully editable in-place from its detail page — press Edit code on the Definition card and the editor opens beside the graph (CodeMirror, format + revert + copy) — see the note below on how that path’s Save differs from Test & Save.

 CLI

-crewship routine save --name "..." --definition file.json --author-crew <crew_id>.
+Scaffold a starting file with crewship routine init -o file.json (a minimal valid one-step skeleton) or clone an existing routine with crewship routine init --from <slug> -o file.json.
+Then crewship routine save --name "..." --definition file.json --author-crew <crew-slug-or-id>.
 The server validates the DSL on save (same gate as the UI).
 CI-friendly: validate offline first with crewship routine validate file.json, then save.
+Print the machine-readable authoring contract with crewship routine schema (wire it into an editor for autocomplete, or hand it to an agent authoring a routine).

 Editing an existing routine’s DSL bypasses the test-run gate.
-The Editor / JSON tab’s Save button posts straight to /pipelines/save with skip_test_gate: true — it does not send the definition through test_run first.
-The server only honors that flag for OWNER/ADMIN (lower roles get 403), so this is a fast lane for trusted operators, not a hole in the gate: a MEMBER/MANAGER can view and copy the DSL from this tab but can’t save an edit without going through the create flow’s Test & Save.
+The Definition card’s editor Save button posts straight to /pipelines/save with skip_test_gate: true — it does not send the definition through test_run first.
+The server only honors that flag for OWNER/ADMIN (lower roles get 403), so this is a fast lane for trusted operators, not a hole in the gate: a MEMBER/MANAGER can view and copy the DSL but can’t save an edit without going through the create flow’s Test & Save.
 A follow-up will chain test_run → save_token → save behind one button so any MANAGER+ role can edit safely.

 DSL anatomy